erik-hendrickson/When-I-Work-Code-Challenge/README.md

 ## Output
 The application will output a file named "web_traffic_pivoted.csv" containing data transformed per the requirements in CSV format.

-The raw data file can also be output using the "save_raw_files" flag described below.
+The raw data files can also be output using the "save_raw_files" flag described below.

 ## Execution Options